 A veteran diagnosed with Alzheimer’s Disease, Lewy Body, Frontotemporal, Vascular Dementia, or Parkinson’s Disease, will require care as he or she progresses through the stages of condition.
-The symptoms of dementia will vary based on what part of the brain is affected, but with all types of dementia, care will be required as the diseases progress.
+The symptoms of dementia will vary based on what part of the brain is affected, but with all types of dementia, care will inevitably be required at some point.
 Fortunately, the Department of Veterans’ Affairs (VA) offers a variety of benefits to assist veterans with Alzheimer’s or other dementias as they require increasing care assistance.
-Furthermore, many of these programs are not well known to the average veteran.
+Unfortunately, many of these programs are not well known to the average veteran.

 What follows is an examination of all the different care options relevant to veterans with Alzheimer’s or dementia.
 Readers should be aware that not all veterans are eligible for all of the programs that follow.
 Additionally, qualification interdependencies may exist (i.e. being eligible for one program may automatically make one ineligible for another program).

-The location in which care is provided is often importance to the veterans and their family members.
-Further down the page we provide a chart that describes the locations in the programs offer care, for example, at home, in assisted living, nursing home, adult day care centers or hospice.
+The location in which care is provided is often important to the veterans and their family members.
+Further down the page we provide a chart that describes the locations in which the programs offer care, for example, at home, in assisted living, in a nursing home, in adult day care centers, or hospice.

 In the early stages of dementia, it may difficult to discern if a veteran is indeed suffering from dementia since the symptoms are rather mild, and most veterans can continue to function independently.
 For example, veterans with Alzheimer’s in the early stages of the disease may have difficulty remembering a word for an object or may not remember important dates, such as their anniversary.
 Vascular Dementia, on the other hand, may have a sudden onset, but it also may present with a gradual onset.
 With Lewy Body Dementia, which presents in two forms, Dementia with Lewy Bodies and Parkinson’s Disease Dementia, the early signs of dementia vary.
 In a veteran suffering from Dementia with Lewy Bodies, the initial symptoms may also present similarly to Alzheimer’s Disease, in that the veteran may have difficulty with their memory.
 On the contrary, a veteran suffering from Parkinson’s Disease Dementia may initially present with difficulty with movement, similar to someone suffering from Parkinson’s Disease.
 Veterans suffering from early stage Frontotemporal Dementia may come across as more easily distracted than normal, may exhibit behavior that is obsessive-compulsive in nature, and may display disinhibited behavior.